MrKintu/8p8UovF1vixm13w/README.md

 # Text Classification using Natural Language Processing

 ## Overview
 This project aims to classify text data using Natural Language Processing (NLP) techniques.
-It focuses on preprocessing text data, building a model for classification, and evaluating the model's performance.
+It focuses on preprocessing text data, building a classification model, and evaluating the model's performance.

 ## Objectives
 - To preprocess text data by cleaning and transforming it.